jhpyle/docassemble/_docs/playground.md

 click one of the choices in the white box to complete the name.
 To make the white box bigger, click the scrollbar.
-The values offered by the "autocomplete" feature are the same as the buttons listed under [Variables, etc.] in the Playground (some built-in Python functions are also available).
+The values offered by the "autocomplete" feature are the same as the buttons listed under [Variables] in the Playground (some built-in Python functions are also available).

 ### <a name="word addin jinja2"></a>Assistance with using Jinja2